fablabbcn/fablabbcn-legacy-web/_posts/workshops/2015-11-02-fab-textiles.md

 type: workshop
 workshopteaser: workshops_loop/fab-textiles-2016.jpg
 title: Fab Textiles // February 2016
 meta: "The fashion world is increasingly incorporating new research in structures and new materials to expand its field of work and experimentation.
-This application of technology and digital fabrication to traditional manufacturing and industrial techniques are changing the ways of producing and designing clothing.
-The Fab Textiles project is opened to anyone interested in the world of fashion, open-source, wearables and custom creations.
-Fab Textiles centers its research activities in the field of digital fashion, focusing on new processes, materials and production techniques."
+This application of technology and digital fabrication to traditional manufacturing and industrial techniques are changing the ways of producing and designing clothing. "
 author: Fab Lab BCN
 date: 2015/12/15
 category: workshop